Northeast Kingdom Fall Foliage Festival

 Features: Snack Stand

-Seven unique festivals are held over six consecutive days, now over 50 years running.
+Seven unique festivals are held over seven consecutive days, now over 50 years running.
 The communities of Walden, Cabot, Plainfield, Peacham, Barnet Groton and Marshfield invite you to come celebrate rural Vermont in all of its splendor.

 September 26 WALDEN - The day begins with registration at 9 a.m. with coffee & donuts at the Walden Methodist Church.
 Enjoy the sights and sounds of country life at a display of traditional action exhibits: quilt tying, spinning & knitting, wood crafts, working oxen & draft horse, milling lumber, interacting with a myriad of farm animals, large & small.